 Although the KITTI tracking dataset has been made publicly available, the dataset has typically been used to evaluate only tracking and object detection rather than evaluating segmentation directly.
 However, segmentation is an important step of a 3D perception pipeline, and errors in segmentation can cause subsequent problems for other components of the system.
 Because the KITTI dataset is publicly available, we encourage other researchers to evaluate their 3D segmentation methods on this dataset using the procedure that we describe here.
 Evaluation Metric: The output of our method is a partitioning of the points in each frame into disjoint subsets ("segments"), where each segment is intended to represent a single object instance.
 The KITTI dataset has labeled a subset of objects with a ground-truth bounding box, indicating the correct segmentation.
 We wish to evaluate how well our segmentation matches the ground-truth for the labeled objects.

-To evaluate our segmentation, we assign a best-matching segment to each ground-truth bounding box.
-For each ground-truth bounding box gt, we find the set of non-ground points within this box, C{gt} .
-For each segment s, let C_s be the set of points that belong to this segment.
-We then find the best-matching segment to this ground-truth bounding box by computing
+To evaluate our segmentation, we first find the segment from our segmentation that best matches to each ground-truth bounding box.
+For each ground-truth bounding box gt, let $C{gt}$ be the set of non-ground points within this box.
+For each segment s from our segmentation, let $C_s$ be the set of points that belong to this segment.
+We then find the segment that best matches to this ground-truth bounding box by computing

-$$s = \arg\max{s'} |C{s'} \cap C{gt}| \tag{22}$$
+$$s = \arg\max|C{s'} \cap C{gt}| \tag{33}$$